 All of this goes without saying, YouTube is THE media platform of the world.
 Oh, and it’s a multi-billion dollar company with annual revenues of $15.1 billion in 2019.
 Check out the research report as of April 21st via StockRover:

-These reports can only be gotten via StockRover.
+These reports can only be received via StockRover.
 Keep in mind this report may be out of date and check SR for an updated report!

 If this does not scream opportunity, I don’t know what does.
 For these reasons alone, I’d want to buy YouTube stock, and thus stock in Google.
 But the billion-dollar question remains, should you buy shares of YouTube stock, and if so, how much will it cost?